-Learn how to make DIY unicorn bookends for a nursery out of thrifted finds.
+Learn how to make DIY bookends for a nursery out of thrifted unicorns.

 This is the first of two thrift-shop-challenge-type posts I’m doing this month.
 Because Marie Kondo has tricked you all in to getting rid of all of your nice things for me to buy!

 And let me tell you what.
 These unicorns really do bring me joy.
 I have a hard time imagining the person who gave these away because they didn’t bring them joy.

 This first thrift shop project is exciting because the ladies of the Thrift Shop Challenge asked me to be a guest participant this month!
 I’m actually the first guest participant, so I’m kind of a big deal.
 After my project, make sure to check out all the other thrift shop challenge projects at the end of this post!
 And follow me and the other ladies on Instagram to share your thrifted find makeovers for a chance to be featured over the next week!

 I took R into one of the local Goodwill’s after work one day to find some inspiration for this project.
 I settled on taking these beauties home to make DIY unicorn bookends—perfect for the chic little one in your life (or you, I get it).

 (This post contains affiliate links.
 You can read more about that here.
 Thank you!)